-SECURE Act repeal of maximum age 701⁄2 - The SECURE Act repealed the maximum age of 701⁄2 for traditional IRA contributions.
+SECURE Act Repeal of Maximum Age 701⁄2 - The SECURE Act repealed the maximum age of 701⁄2 for traditional IRA contributions.
 California law does not conform to this federal provision.
 For more information, see Schedule CA (540NR) specific line instructions in Part II, Section C, line 20.

-Coronavirus Aid, Relief, and Economic Security (CARES) Act - The federal CARES Act was enacted on March 27, 2020.
-In general, California R&TC does not conform to the changes.
+Coronavirus Aid, Relief, and Economic Security (CARES) Act - The CARES Act was enacted on March 27, 2020.
+In general, the R&TC does not conform to the changes.
 California taxpayers continue to follow the IRC as of the specified date of January 1, 2015, with modifications.
 California law does not conform to the following federal provisions under the CARES Act:

-- Charitable contributions changes

-- Exclusion for certain employer payment of student loans
+- Exclusion for certain employer payment of student loans - Health-savings account changes

-- Business interest limitations

-- Health-savings account changes